scc-digitalhub/sdk-docs/docs/reference/runtimes/python/entities/run.md

 ## Methods

-Once the run is created, you can access some of its attributes and methods through the `run` object.
+Once the run is created, you can access its attributes and methods through the `run` object.

 ::: digitalhub_runtime_python.entities.run.python_run.entity.RunPythonRun.output
     options: